-If you want to know more about Sherpa culture then visit the Sherpa Culture Museum of Namche Bazar will appeal to you.
+If you want to know more about Sherpa culture then visit the Sherpa Culture Museum of Namche Bazaar will appeal to you.
 It is one of the popular tourist attractions as well.
 The museum is constructed with traditional Sherpa design and architecture to give you a holistic view of a traditional Sherpa house.
-It contains ancient Sherpa artifacts and also closely resembles the Sherpa way of living in olden days.
+It contains ancient Sherpa artifacts and also closely resembles the Sherpa way of living in the olden days.
 The museum house features a family room and a separate praying chapel on the first floor.
 The house has a stable for cow/s, along with a storage area below the first floor similar to a traditional Sherpa house.
 The store area is used to keep yak dung, wood, etc.

 12. Khumbu International Library

-Visit Khumbu International Library of Namche Bazar which draws the attention of many tourists.
+Visit Khumbu International Library of Namche Bazaar which draws the attention of many tourists.
 It is a part of Sherwi Khangba Center.
 It is filled with books, magazines, and videos regarding all aspects of mountains in Nepal and the world.
 You will find books on expeditions, guides, historical accounts, biographies, historical accounts, early explorations, flora and fauna, etc. If you wish to learn about cultures around the world then you will find books regarding those too.
 The library has over 800 books and magazines.
 You can use the library for a small fee or become a member as well.
 You can donate books to the library.

 13. UNESCO Listed Sagarmatha National Park